marius2347/Real-Time-Chat-using-Spring-Boot-and-Websocket-in-Java/README.md

-# Real Time Chat using SpringBoot in Java
+# Real Time Chat using SpringBoot and WebSocket in Java

 ## Features
 - Run the application in console: `./mnw spring-boot:run`